-In-class activities include copy cat assignments and do-it-yourself assignments.
-Copy cats often pair or group students so they can work together and help each other.
+In-class activities include copycat assignments and do-it-yourself assignments.
+Copycats have a working-alone phase and a sharing-time phase.
+During the sharing-time phase, or any time on a do-it-yourself activity, you can work together and help each other.
 This also helps you get to know each other.
-DIYs can seek assistance from any source, including other students in the room.